Loose Cannons poster

 The inciting incident occurs at 12 minutes when Mac is assigned to partner with Ellis Fielding, a detective with a bizarre psychological condition causing him to assume different personalities under stress - completely disrupting Mac's orderly professional world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Mac makes the active choice to commit to the partnership and the investigation despite Ellis's condition, accepting they must work together to solve the murder case connected to Nazi war criminals., moving from reaction to action.
+This demonstrates the protagonist's commitment to Mac makes the active choice to commit to the partnership and the investigation despite Ellis's condition, accepting they must work together to solve the murder case connected to Nazi war criminals., moving from reaction to action.

 The Collapse moment at 71 minutes (76% through) represents the emotional nadir.
-Here, The investigation falls apart, their lives are threatened, the department loses faith in them, and Mac faces the failure of his rigid approach - a metaphorical death of his old methods and worldview., demonstrates the protagonist at their lowest point.
+Here, The investigation falls apart, their lives are threatened, the department loses faith in them, and Mac faces the failure of his rigid approach - a metaphorical death of his old methods and worldview., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Mac has a breakthrough realization that he must combine his disciplined skills with Ellis's creative chaos; he fully accepts his partner and gains new insight to crack the case., demonstrating the transformation achieved throughout the journey.